tubalmartin/script.js/README.md

 ### $script()

+*Description:*
-Description: Loads a script asynchronously if the browser supports async loading of scripts.
+- Loads a script asynchronously if the browser supports async loading of scripts.
 Execution order of scripts is not guaranteed.

-Contents:
+*Returns*
+`$script` object

+*Contents:*

 **$script( paths [, readyCallback ] )**

+*Arguments*
-paths: A string or an array of strings containing the path to the script.
+- paths: A string or an array of strings containing the path to the script.
-readyCallback: A function to execute when the specified scripts are loaded.
+- readyCallback: A function to execute when the specified scripts are loaded.

 ``` js
 var s1 = "https://example.com/myscript1.js",